Maytag: Products

 In major appliances, Maytag was among the top three companies in the North American market, offering a full line of washing machines, dryers, dishwashers, cooktops, refrigerators, and ranges under the Maytag, JennAir, Amana, and Magic Chef brands.
 Maytag also used to manufacture the top load laundry for Crosley until Maytag's merger with Whirlpool.

 Maytag sold multiple small appliances including a cordless iron under the Maytag brand, a mixer and blender under JennAir, the company also sold the popular Skybox and Rookie home-vending products.

 In floor care, Maytag owned the Hoover brand, the market leader in North America and the floor-care brand with the highest consumer recognition and buying preference.

 In commercial products, Maytag owned Dixie-Narco, a leader in refrigerated soft drink and specialty vending machines as well as Jade cooking products and Amana commercial cooking products.

 Maytag had presence in markets around the world, including sales operations in Mexico, the United Kingdom, Japan, and Australia.
 The corporation's export sales and marketing, licensing of brands, and international joint ventures was coordinated by Maytag International in Schaumburg, Illinois.

+Today, in the Whirlpool lineup, Maytag is mostly positioned as a mid-tier brand, generally priced somewhat above Whirlpool but below KitchenAid.